Khalji dynasty (Bengal): Rule

-Given the considerable overland distance between Delhi and Bengal, the Khaljis had carved an independent territory of the own, establishing their own administration system.
+Given the considerable overland distance between Delhi and Bengal, the Khaljis had carved an independent territory of their own, establishing their own administrative system.
 Bakhtiyar became the dynasty's first ruler, and the conquered territory was divided into jagirs which were granted to other Khalji tribesmen.
 Iwaz Khalji was appointed to govern Kangori and Ali Mardan Khalji in Devkot.

 Bakhtiyar initiated his Tibet campaign not long after, and so entrusted the capital, Lakhnauti, to Muhammad Shiran Khalji.
-Gathering his army in 1206, Bakhtiyar managed to also gain the support of tribal chief Ali Mech, though this was not enough to gain victory over the Tibetans.
+Gathering his army in 1206, Bakhtiyar managed to also gain the support of the tribal chief Ali Mech, though this was not enough to gain victory over the Tibetans.
 Failing to conquer Tibet, Bakhtiyar returned to Devkot severely ill and with only one hundred men.
 The Tabaqat-i Nasiri by Minhaj-i Siraj Juzjani states that Bakhtiyar died of illness, although it also mentions that some narrators considered Ali Mardan Khalji to have assassinated bed-ridden Bakhtiyar.
 Nevertheless, Bakhtiyar's death marked the beginning of an internal feud between his senior officers.
 Shiran, who was governing the capital, immediately visited Devkot where he paid his respects to his deceased leader and was nominated as Bakhtiyar's rightful successor by the Khalji nobles.

 Shiran's first principal task was marching against Ali Mardan and his supporters who had fled to Ghoraghat, and had Ali Mardan imprisoned by of Baba Isfahani, the local kotwal.
 Shiran maintained the former policies and reinstated the titles of the pro-Mardan rebels to maintain peace.
 This peace was however short-lived as Ali Mardan managed to escape the prison in 1208 and flee to the Delhi court where he requested Sultan Qutb al-Din Aibak to intervene.
 The Sultan dispatched an army under Qaymaz Rumi, governor of Awadh; this was the first invasion of Bengal by the Delhi Sultanate.
 Iwaz Khalji showed no hostility to the Delhi army as they marched through his jagir on the way to confront Shiran, which pleased Rumi.
 Shiran refused to surrender and a battle took place between the Khaljis and the Delhi forces.
 Upon the Delhi victory, Shiran fled to Mahisantosh where he later died.
 Iwaz was thereafter appointed to govern Bengal under the vassalage of Delhi.